 This was invitation enough.

-One clear distinction of the third-person viewpoint is that the narrator is someone separate from the novel's characters.
+One clear distinction of the third person point of view is that the narrator is someone separate from the novel's characters.
 In fact, the narrator is almost always unidentified.
 This leads to a third-person narrator often being called an 'anonymous narrator'.

 This is very different from a first-person narrator, where the narrator is both identified and a character within the novel.

-When learning about third-person viewpoints, the most confusing element for new writers is the distinction between the different types of third-person viewpoints.
-All third-person viewpoint is written using a detached and anonymous narrator, but the information the narrator possesses about the characters differs significantly between different types of viewpoint.
+When learning about third person points of view, the most confusing element for new writers is the distinction between the different types of third-person viewpoints.
+All third person point of view is written using a detached and anonymous narrator, but the information the narrator possesses about the characters differs significantly between different types of viewpoint.

-All third-person viewpoints sit somewhere on an axis between subjective/objective and omniscient/limited.
+All third person points of view sit somewhere on an axis between subjective/objective and omniscient/limited.

 We look at these in more detail below, but it is essential to understand that all third-person viewpoints will be between subjective and objective and omniscient and limited.
 In most cases, a viewpoint tends to be either subjective OR objective and omniscient OR limited.
 This is not always the case.
 Some narrative stances can move along these axes as the story progresses, but this is uncommon.

-Third-person subjective narration involves a narrator with access to one or more characters' personal feelings and thoughts.
+Third person point of view subjective narration involves a narrator with access to one or more character's personal feelings and thoughts.
 In other words, the narrator understands the thoughts and feelings of, at least, one character.